rmonier/terraform-provider-nvkind/README.md

-# Terraform Provider for kind
+# Terraform Provider for nvkind

 ## Overview

-The Terraform Provider for kind enables [Terraform](https://www.terraform.io) to provision local [Kubernetes](https://kubernetes.io) clusters on base of [Kubernetes IN Docker (kind)](https://github.com/kubernetes-sigs/kind).
+The Terraform Provider for nvkind enables [Terraform](https://www.terraform.io) to provision local [Kubernetes](https://kubernetes.io) clusters on base of [Kubernetes IN Docker with NVIDIA GPUs access (nvkind)](https://github.com/NVIDIA/nvkind).

+Based on the [Terraform Provider for kind](https://github.com/tehcyx/terraform-provider-kind) by [Daniel Roth](https://github.com/tehcyx), licensed under Apache 2.0 — see LICENSE and NOTICE.md for details.

 ## Quick Starts
 - [Using the provider](./docs/USAGE.md)